domman-genomics/Oman_NGS/manuals/04_mapping/README.md

 `--ref` : reference genome file in GenBank or fasta format
 `--R1` : Forward read files (remember we are using the trim_galore output files)
 `--R2` : Reverse read files (remember we are using the trim_galore output files)
-`--subsample` : percentage to subsambple reads.
+`--subsample` : percentage to subsample reads.
 In this case we look at 0.5 (half) to speed things up.
-You don't have to do this in your real analyses.
+(You don't have to do this with your actual data).

 `snippy` will take a few minutes to complete.
 There will be quite a bit of output on the terminal -- and that is OKAY!